 - Staffordshire and Stoke on Trent

-Following on from the pilot and early adopter phases of the Keyworker implementation programme the remaining 16 areas of the country are now looking to plan their service.
+Following on from the pilot and early adopter phases of the keyworker implementation programme the remaining 16 areas of the country nowhave funding and are mobilising to introduce keyworking services during 22/23.

-Using learning from the pilot sites the remaining areas are being urged to work in partnership with stakeholders and families to consider strategic oversight, infrastructure, planning and operational considerations crucial to establishing their Keyworking service successfully.
+Using learning from the pilot sites the remaining areas are being urged to work in partnership with stakeholders, families and children and young people to consider strategic oversight, infrastructure, planning and operational considerations crucial to establishing their Keyworking service successfully.

 - Bath, North East Somerset, Swindon and Wiltshire